Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 - Anatomy and Physiology (A&P) for Healthcare Providers is required to be completed by the beginning of Module II (Please see the current Continuing Education Schedule of Classes for Anatomy and Physiology course offerings).

-This 1124-hour course is divided into five modules and covers approximately 18 months.
+This 1135-hour course is divided into five modules and covers approximately 18 months.
 Classes will be held Monday and Wednesday evenings from 18:00 – 22:00.
 Online Material will also be required.

-The cost for the paramedic program will be approximately $2,500 for all five modules during the two year period, which will includes tuition, textbooks, online resource material, criminal background check, drug screen, immunization tracker, and uniforms.
+The cost for the paramedic program will be approximately $2,500 for all five modules during the 18-month period, which will includes tuition, textbooks, online resource material, criminal background check, drug screen, immunization tracker, and uniforms.
 This cost may vary depending on legislated tuition costs.
 The registration fees may be waived for North Carolina volunteer or paid, non-convalescent, life saving departments (EMS), volunteer or paid firefighters, and municipal, county or state law enforcement officers, with proof of membership.

 Course fees will be collected at the Kenneth B. Hurst Continuing Education Building.
 Cash, check, money order payable to Coastal Carolina Community College, MasterCard, Visa, American Express or Discover are accepted.

 This course will follow the guidelines established by the North Carolina Office of EMS.
 The curriculum for the paramedic educational program shall be the 1998 Release of the United States Department of Transportation (US DOT) National Highway Traffic Safety Administration (NHTSA) EMT-Paramedic Course: National Standard of Care.

 Coastal Carolina Community College also offers an Associate in Applied Science Degree in Emergency Medical Science.
 Click here for more information regarding the curriculum program.